robinweide/Strain-specific-unmapped-reads/Rat-figure (d3)/README.md

 Workflow for making the scatter plot of Pjotr
 ---------
 ![](pjotr_screenshot.png?raw=true)
-This figure nog has serveral additions:
+This figure now has serveral additions:
 * Mouse-over functionality: returns tumor and normal value of a point.
 * logarithmic scales: for better visualisation
 * enhanced title and axes